justynath/read-and-grow/README.md

 -

 **Images**
-I used an image showing people gathered together and appearing to have discussions over the books they are holding.
+- I used an image showing people gathered together and appearing to have discussions over the books they are holding.
 This is to create a sense of a positive environment where everyone's ideas and opinions are listened to and respected.
-I used images of smiling people holding books to enhance the sense of the positive impact reading and connecting with others have on our well-being.
+- I used images of smiling people holding books with testimonials to enhance the sense of the positive impact reading and connecting with others has on people's well-being.
-I used an image of a stack of books as the background on the sign-up page.
-This image is more colorful to indicate the next step a person can take to join the club.
+- I used an image of a stack of books as the background on the sign-up page.
+This image is more colorful to prompt a user to take the next step to join the club.

 ## Technologies
-1. HTML - To create a basic site
+1. HTML - To create the three pages: home, current reading and sign up
 2. CSS - To create a nice, standout front-end and to give a great user experience
 3. Balsamiq - To create a wireframe